 Exhaust ducts shall be supported at intervals not to exceed 12 feet (3658 mm) and shall be secured in place.
 The insert end of the duct shall extend into the adjoining duct or fitting in the direction of airflow.
 Exhaust duct joints shall be sealed in accordance with Section M1601.4.1 and shall be mechanically fastened.
 Ducts shall not be joined with screws or similar fasteners that protrude more than 1/8 inch (3.2 mm) into the inside of the duct.

 Transition ducts used to connect the dryer to the exhaust duct system shall be a single length that is listed and labeled in accordance with UL 2158A.
-Transition ducts shall be a maximum of 8 feet (2438 mm) in length.
+Transition ducts shall be not greater than 8 feet (2438 mm) in length.
 Transition ducts shall not be concealed within construction.

 DRYER EXHAUST DUCT FITTING EQUIVALENT LENGTH

-Where the exhaust duct is concealed within the building construction, the equivalent length of the exhaust duct shall be identified on a permanent label or tag.
+Where the exhaust duct equivalent length exceeds 35 feet (10 668 mm), the equivalent length of the exhaust duct shall be identified on a permanent label or tag.
 The label or tag shall be located within 6 feet (1829 mm) of the exhaust duct connection.

 Where space for a clothes dryer is provided, an exhaust duct system shall be installed.
 Where the clothes dryer is not installed at the time of occupancy the exhaust duct shall be capped or plugged in the space in which it originates and identified and marked “future use.”